es3649/card-games/README.md

 - ommitted if the size is unlimited
 - an integer, denoting a fixed size
 - a range (2-element list) defining legal upper and lower bounds for the zone

+***

+## Deck

+A deck represents some deck of cards.
+It's not extensible enough to support most TCGs, unless you want to cram a lot of stuff into the text field, but it can support non-standard suit-rank combos, or un-suited cards, like wild cards in Uno.

+A deck can be specified by enumerating cards, or through suit-rank pairings.

+### Raw

+### Pairs